guiller-d/goaltimer/README.md

 ### Project Overview
 For our project, we have developed a daily activity log mobile application, GoalTimer, that records and analyses various activities performed by users.
 The application will ultimately better meet user needs by providing a broader range of advice, thus increasing user engagement.

+Three things should be running to run the Goal Timer - Daily Activity Log Tracker; Backend Spring Boot, Front End React Native, and Google Cloud Storage.
+We’ll go through installation of required software and configurations.
+All the installation link and configuration guides are provided on this file.
+Then after the installation required framework and cloud configuration, we’ll be running the backend and frontend on a physical mobile device in iOS or Android.
+So, let’s first go through the hardware and software used.

 ### Hardware and software used:
 * **IDE** <br />